 “Maintaining tire pressure is essential for maximizing your backhoe investment,” says Hausner.
 “Proper tire pressure not only minimizes tire wear, but also maximizes traction and stability.
 This provides stronger backhoe performance and less backhoe service costs.”

-Also make sure you do a visual inspection of tires for any cuts.
+Also make sure you do a visual inspection for any cuts.

 One of the most overlooked areas is the hydraulic extendible dipper.
 “The hydraulic extendible dipper operates in extreme conditions and is subjected to extreme forces,” says Livezey.
 It should be inspected on a regular basis, and adjusted to keep it in optimum shape.
 On the New Holland backhoe, our hydraulic extendible dipper is easy to inspect and also very easy to adjust.
 In just a couple of minutes you can take out any slop.”

 On backhoes with an extendible dipper stick it’s important to keep clearances within spec.
 Correct adjustment of the wear pads is necessary to give you smooth operation.